Keys87/KCalc-project/README.md

 V5.0: Support for commas as seperator when inputting the numbers, example (one thousand = 1,000) but (one point zero = 1.0) and this, (one thousand point zero = 1,000.0), status: done

-V6.0: GUI modernization using CTk(customtkinter) and a new naming system, status: done
+Modern GUI Update: GUI modernization using CTk(customtkinter) and a new naming system, status: done

-V7.0: Brought a new UI for the legacy and modern version to make it look like actual calculator.
+New Life Update: Brought a new UI for the legacy and modern version to make it look like actual calculator.
 This update is a full rework for the code so be patient, status: on work...

 # Known Errors
 V3.0+: "int literal" error has comeback, its a non-fatal console error(this means that the app will work as intended even when the error is triggered), it won't be fixed

 V5.0+ : you can separate by hundreds, tens, tens of thousands or even more!
 This is non-fatal GUI bug

+V7.0+: you can code in a calculator, this is real bad, it's a top priority ****SECURITY VUNERABILITY****

 # How to commit
 1. First, you must know that the owner of this repository is a human and not active at all times to check your code.